 This 58-minute video download is a MUST watch for all veterinary office personnel.

 Note: You may not copy or redistribute this material to anyone else once downloaded.
-However, you may use it to train as many staff members as you need.
+There are no limits to how many times it may be watched.